ACharbonneau/2016-09-28-MSU/06_intro_organization.md

 To make an ordered list:

+`1.
+Start the list with one number, followed by a period`

+`2.
+On the next line, just use the next number.`

 1. Start the list with one number, followed by a period

 2. On the next line, just use the next number.